thindil/steamsky/bin/doc/MODDING.md

 ## Bases Types

-### General informations
+### General information
 - Default base types are in *bases.dat* file which is in *data* directory.
 - If you want to remove or update any existing base type, you can do it in *bases.dat* file in *data* directory or in modification file (better option) add tag `base` with attribute `index` which value will be index of selected base type and attribute `action`.
-Then if you modify existing base type, add changed values.
+Then if you modify an existing base type, add changed values.

 ### Bases Types data structure